 Students denied placement at a clinical facility/agency may also seek placement at an alternative clinical facility/agency, if any are available for the specific clinical course(s).
 Students seeking placement at an alternative facility/agency are required to complete the Alternative Placement form.
-The Director of the Nursing Program may inform the substitute clinical facility/agency generally of the prior denial of clinical placement and the student will be responsible for conveying specific information to the alternate clinical facility/agency.
+The Director of the Nursing Program may inform the substitute clinical facility/agency generally of the prior denial of clinical placement and the student will be responsible for conveying specific information to the alternate clinical facility/agency for consideration and approval of placement by that facility/agency.
 In attempting to find alternate placement, the Director will inform the alternate agency of the reason for the substitution.
 Students unable to obtain placement at a substitute clinical facility/agency will not be able to complete required clinical courses and may be dropped from the Nursing Program.